 Opening with the propulsive single, “Runaways,” the Las Vegas-based band drew on material from across their multi-platinum catalogue.

-Las Vegas-based band The Killers – Brandon Flowers, Dave Keuning, Mark Stoermer, and Ronnie Vanucci, Jr – exploded onto the music scene in 2004 with the innovative synth-pop sound of its debut album, Hot Fuss.
+Las Vegas-based band The Killers – Brandon Flowers, Dave Keuning, Mark Stoermer, and Ronnie Vanucci, Jr – exploded onto the music scene in 2004 with the innovative synth-pop sound of their debut album, Hot Fuss.
 Named to Rolling Stone’s list of the “100 Best Albums of the Decade,” the album was nominated for five Grammy Awards, including Best Rock Album and Best Rock Song, and produced four worldwide hit singles — “Mr. Brightside,” “All These Things That I’ve Done,” “Smile Like You Mean It,” and “Somebody Told Me.”
 The band’s success continued with its second album, Sam’s Town.
 Released in 2006, it debuted at the Number Two spot in the Billboard 200, spawned three more hit singles, and garnered the band two more Grammy nominations.
 Day & Age followed in 2008, and became The Killers’ third straight album to reach the Billboard Top Ten.
-After taking a short break in 2010 to regroup after six years of touring, the band reentered the studio to record its fourth studio album, Battle Born.
+After taking a short break in 2010 to regroup after six years of touring, the band re-entered the studio to record its fourth studio album, Battle Born.
 The first single from the new record, “Runaways,” was chosen as the best song of Summer 2012 in a Rolling Stone readers poll.
 Five years later they released Wonderful Wonderful, their fifth studio album, which is also their first to top the Billboard 200, moving 118,000 units in its first week.